Movies

 Genre: documentary

-What's notable: the journey of an uncompromising journalist who exposed war crimes and corruption, and reflections on how his investigations shaped society.
+What's notable: the journey of an uncompromising journalist who exposed war crimes and corruption, and reflections on how his investigations influenced society.